netromdk/efdl/README.md

                            whether to truncate a completed file when resuming.
   --verbose                Verbose mode.
   --dry-run                Do not download anything just resolve URLs and stop.
-  --chunks <num>           Number of chunks to split the downloadup into.
+  --chunks <num>           Number of chunks to split the download up into.
                            Cannot be used with --chunk-size.
   --chunk-size <bytes>     Size of each chunk which dictates how many to use.
                            Cannot be used with --chunks.